bscotty/Tic-Tac-Toe/README.md

 ##Latest Changes:

+Testing Implemented for the current code.

+#New Files

+## UiOperationsTest.java
+* Ensures that the new game button properly clears the board of all placed pieces
+* Ensures that the players alternate turns
+* Ensures that, on a new game, the person who ought to go next should.
+* Ensure that at the start of a new game, the winner’s view is invisible
+* Ensure that players cannot overwrite where their opponent has gotten with their own piece.

+## WinConditionsTest.java

+* Ensures that a tie will be handled properly as a tie.
+* Ensures that empty tiles cannot be added after the game has ended
+* Ensures that each of the 16 possible win scenarios actually end the game.

 Refactored code to set up an instruction/message system, and implemented precautions to work around the Life Cycle.
 Ultimately, the base level code and what is getting done is not all that different, but there are a few notable additions.

+# Previous Changes:

+Initial Commit

 ##Changed Files: